aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/textanchor/_index.md

 ---
 title: SVGBuilderExtensions.TextAnchor
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions TextAnchor method.
 Sets the text-anchor attribute for an SVG element defining how the text is horizontally aligned relative to the given point
 type: docs
 weight: 2200
 url: /net/aspose.svg.builder/svgbuilderextensions/textanchor/